pedro-morachacon/QuietQuest/README.md

 ### `npm run build`

-Inside the *backend* directory of the project, run:
+Then, inside the *backend* directory of the project, run:

 ### `python manage.py collectstatic`